openfl/OpenFLDevelopersGuide/display-programming/loading-display-content-dynamically.md

 ## Specifying loading context {#specifying-loading-context}

-When you load an external file into Flash Player or AIR through the load() or loadBytes() method of the Loader class, you can optionally specify a context parameter.
+When you load an external file into OpenFL through the load() or loadBytes() method of the Loader class, you can optionally specify a context parameter.
 This parameter is a LoaderContext object.

 The LoaderContext class includes three properties that let you define the context of how the loaded content can be used:

-*   checkPolicyFile: Use this property only when loading an image file (not a SWF file).
+*   checkPolicyFile: Use this property only when loading an image file (not a project).
 If you set this property to true, the Loader checks the origin server for a policy file (see

     “Website controls (policy files)” on page 1051

     ).
-This is necessary only for content originating from domains other than that of the SWF file containing the Loader object.
-If the server grants permission to the Loader domain, ActionScript from SWF files in the Loader domain can access data in the loaded image; in other words, you can use the BitmapData.draw() command to access data in the loaded image.
+This is necessary only for content originating from domains other than that of the project containing the Loader object.
+If the server grants permission to the Loader domain, Haxe from projects in the Loader domain can access data in the loaded image; in other words, you can use the BitmapData.draw() command to access data in the loaded image.

-Note that a SWF file from other domains than that of the Loader object can call Security.allowDomain() to permit a specific domain.
+Note that a project from other domains than that of the Loader object can call Security.allowDomain() to permit a specific domain.

-*   securityDomain: Use this property only when loading a SWF file (not an image).
-Specify this for a SWF file from a domain other than that of the file containing the Loader object.
-When you specify this option, Flash Player checks for the existence of a policy file, and if one exists, SWF files from the domains permitted in the cross-policy file can cross-script the loaded SWF content.
+*   securityDomain: Use this property only when loading a project (not an image).
+Specify this for a project from a domain other than that of the file containing the Loader object.
+When you specify this option, OpenFL checks for the existence of a policy file, and if one exists, projects from the domains permitted in the cross-policy file can cross-script the loaded SWF content.
 You can specify flash.system.SecurityDomain.currentDomain as this parameter.
-*   applicationDomain: Use this property only when loading a SWF file written in ActionScript 3.0 (not an image or a SWF file written in ActionScript 1.0 or 2.0).
+*   applicationDomain: Use this property only when loading a project written in Haxe (not an image or a project written in Haxe 1.0 or 2.0).
 When loading the file, you can specify that the file be included in the same application domain as that of the Loader object, by setting the applicationDomain parameter to flash.system.ApplicationDomain.currentDomain.
-By putting the loaded SWF file in the same application domain, you can access its classes directly.
-This can be useful if you are loading a SWF file that contains embedded media, which you can access via their associated class names.
+By putting the loaded project in the same application domain, you can access its classes directly.
+This can be useful if you are loading a project that contains embedded media, which you can access via their associated class names.
 For more information, see

     “Working with application